ck37/safety-planning-app/README.md

 5. **Go to a safe place** from your identified locations

-## 🔒 Privacy & Security

-- **Local Storage Only**: All safety plan data is stored locally on the user's device
-- **No Data Collection**: The app does not collect, transmit, or store personal information on external servers
-- **Offline Functionality**: Safety plans remain accessible without internet connection
-- **Secure**: Uses device-level encryption for stored data

 ## 🤝 Contributing

 We welcome contributions that improve the app's effectiveness in supporting mental health.
 Please see our: